Slackware ARM on a Raspberry Pi

 SARPi file descriptions

 • sarpi2-installer_slackcurrent - Slackware ARM -current installer disk image archive (.xz) for the Raspberry Pi 2.
 The installer was constructed using the official Slackware ARM mini root filesystem and Raspberry Pi Foundation GitHub repository source.
-See the included SARPi.README for information on how to use this image and install Slackware ARM on a Raspberry Pi 2.
+See the SARPi Slackware ARM Installation Guide [or the included README] for details on how to use this image for installing Slackware ARM on a Raspberry Pi 2.

 • sarpi2-boot-firmware - Closed source boot-firmware blobs package for the Raspberry Pi 2.
 These blobs are essential for booting the RPi2 device successfully.
 This boot-firmware was prepared specifically for the RPi2 device using the official source from the Raspberry Pi Foundation repository: https://github.com/raspberrypi/firmware